Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

 ### <a name="steps-to-enable-dkim-signing-for-your-custom-domain"></a>Étapes d’activation de la signature DKIM pour votre domaine personnalisé
 <a name="EnableDKIMinO365"> </a>

-Une fois que vous avez publié les enregistrements CNAME dans le système DNS, vous pouvez activer la signature DKIM par l'intermédiaire de Microsoft 365.
-Vous pouvez effectuer cette action par le biais du centre d'administration Microsoft 365 ou à l'aide de PowerShell.
+Once you have published the CNAME records in DNS, you are ready to enable DKIM signing through Microsoft 365.
+You can do this either through the Microsoft 365 admin center or by using PowerShell.

 #### <a name="to-enable-dkim-signing-for-your-custom-domain-in-the-microsoft-365-defender-portal"></a>Pour activer la signature DKIM pour votre domaine personnalisé dans le portail Microsoft 365 Defender